 The purpose of this CR is to address the following FFS:

 FFS: What happens if the response from the client or Notification Channel is a 4xx or 5xx error response?

+R01: uses the words “SHOULD” and “can” instead of “SHALL” and “may” respectively based on offline comments received.